oneoffcoder/books/sphinx/python-dothis/source/concurrent-interpreters.rst

 In Python 3.14 and later, use ``concurrent.interpreters`` rather than building your own thin wrapper around low-level subinterpreter management.

+Using the standard abstraction makes the concurrency model more legible and avoids coupling your code to private mechanisms that may change.
+It also lowers the amount of wrapper code your team has to debug and explain.

 .. note::

    Python 3.14+